The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Publicity in Surrogacy

-“Today, famous people are more open about surrogacy,” says Aria Simuel, director of Modernly, a VIP surrogacy agency in California.
-She and her partner have gone through this themselves and are well aware of all the complexities of this work.
+“These days, famous people are talking more openly about surrogacy,” says Aria Simuel, director of Modernly, a VIP surrogacy agency in California.
+She and her partner have been through this themselves and understand well the complexities of this work.

-“When a celebrity comes with business managers, assistants, head of security, it can scare the surrogate mother,” she says.
+“When a celebrity comes with business managers, assistants, the head of security, it can be intimidating for the surrogate mother,” she says.

 According to Aria, good agencies monitor client relationships: they care about the comfort of the surrogate mother, protecting her if necessary.